 All of the approved excimer lasers in the United States meet the effectiveness and safety criteria established by the FDA.
 The different types each apply a slightly different pattern to track the eye and to deliver the laser beam during the procedure.

-Modern excimer lasers include, Wavefront-guided, slit-scanning, spot-scanning.
+Modern excimer lasers include Wavefront-guided, slit-scanning, and spot-scanning.
 Each does something slightly different.

 The most commonly used lasers in the LASIK procedure are spot-scanning lasers.
 Also known as “flying-spot” lasers, these machines use small-diameter laser beams to produce the treatment zone after being scanned across the cornea.
 Spot scanning lasers are often used to treat those with irregular astigmatism as they readily allow for customized treatments and have the potential to produce the smoothest corneal treatments.

 These excimer lasers use small beams linked to a rotational device with slit holes that gradually enlarge, little by little increasing the ablation zone.
 These slit-scanning lasers are able to produce smoother treatments than the older broad-beam lasers.
 It’s important that your eye surgeon is highly experienced if they choose to use a slit-scanning laser as these have the highest risk of overcorrection or decentered ablation if the laser isn’t perfectly centered on the pupil.

 Wavefront-guided treatments can be used with both slit- and spot-scanning lasers.
 These excimer lasers are connected to a device that allows the eye surgeon to look at how light travels through the eye to detect defects in the eye’s optical system.
 Using a wavefront device, your LASIK surgeon can create a unique LASIK treatment customized to the exact needs of each patient.

 Which is the best laser?